 If a road user fails to uphold their duty of care, it could lead to you experiencing harm in a work van accident.
-For example, a lorry driver may fail to check their mirrors before overtaking on a motorway which causes them to crash into the side of you.
+For example, an HGV driver may fail to check their mirrors before overtaking on a motorway which causes them to crash into the side of you.
 As a result, you experience multiple injuries, such as a neck injury and head injury.

 You may be eligible to seek compensation for your injuries if you can prove they were caused by a road user not upholding their duty of care.
 However, it’s important to note that the way you make your claim may differ.

 This is due to the implementation of the Whiplash Reform Programme which means adult passengers and drivers with injuries valued at less than £5,000 will claim in a different way.
 Additionally, the value of whiplash related injuries will be calculated using the tariff outlined in the Whiplash Injury Regulations 2021.

 If the total value of your injuries is above £5,000, you will claim the traditional way.
 Also, if any of your injuries are not included in the tariff, they will be valued traditionally.